 Wood, B. Dan and Soren Jordan.
 2017.
 Party Polarization in America: The War Over Two Social Contracts.
 Cambridge: Cambridge University Press.
 DOI: 10.1017/9781108164450

 We generate novel empirical data on the nature of ideology in the public, paired with detailed historical accounts of party conflict (largely the work of B. Dan Wood), to illustrate the historical nature of polarization and its fundamental ties to economic policy.
-Corresponding author: B. Dan Wood.
+Corresponding author: B. Dan Wood (retired).
 (Portions presented at MPSA in 2012 and APSA in 2011 and 2015.)

 Amazon Publisher Site Review in Congress & the Presidency